Akankshameshram29/Smart-Agri-Avisor/DEVELOPER_GUIDE.md

 ## 1. Executive Vision (The "Why")
 **Presentation Speech:**
 > "Good morning/afternoon everyone.
 Today I'm presenting **Smart Agri Advisor**, an AI-driven agricultural advisor.
-The problem we’re solving is simple but critical: Traditional farming apps rely on static, outdated data.
-A farmer in Vidarbha might be seeing crop advice based on a database from 2 years ago.
-Smart Agri Advisor changes this by using **Real-Time Grounding**—our system searches the live internet to find today's Mandi rates before giving advice.
-It’s not just an app; it’s a high-fidelity market intelligence engine."
+The problem we’re solving is critical: Traditional farming apps rely on static data and rigid interfaces.
+Smart Agri Advisor introduces **Resilient Grounding**—a system that not only searches the live internet for Mandi rates but also maintains **99.9% uptime** through automated API rotation.
+It's a localized, empathy-driven engine that speaks the farmer's language—literally."

 ---